Nurul-GC/liteQR/README.md

 2. Create the file clicking the button;
 3. Giving a name to the file and confirming the action;

-The program saves the file as PNG file and also customizes it with different colors (automatically) each time you try to create a new one.
+The program saves the file as a PNG image and also customizes it with different colors (automatically) each time you try to create a new one.

 ## Demos